maaront/employee-tracker/README.md

 - Inquirer

 ## Credits
-This project was developed by [Your Name] as part of a coding assignment.
+This project was developed by Matt Turner as part of a coding assignment.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].